abhi93shekJha/python_concepts/README.md

 # Advance Python concepts notes and example codes
-I have explained advance python concepts in simple terms here.
+### I have explained most of the advance python concepts in simple terms for clear understanding.

 ## Miscellaneous Concepts
 ### pdb (Python Debugger)